Government prepares to sell General Motors stock

 Even with the government ownership, GM has made money for 11 straight quarters.
 But there are signs of trouble.
-It has lost money in Europe for a dozen years, and its U.S. sales aren't growing as fast as competitors or the overall market.
+GM has lost money in

 The company has never been prohibited from paying a dividend to shareholders, but so far has decided against it.